ARM-software/arm-trusted-firmware/docs/components/firmware-update.rst

 FWU implements a specific part of the Trusted Board Boot Requirements (TBBR) specification, Arm DEN0006C-1.
-It should be used in conjunction with the `Trusted Board Boot`_ design document, which describes the image authentication parts of the Trusted Firmware-A (TF-A) TBBR implementation.
+It should be used in conjunction with the :ref:`Trusted Board Boot` design document, which describes the image authentication parts of the Trusted Firmware-A (TF-A) TBBR implementation.

 Scope
 ~~~~~